 This depends entirely on which other medications you are currently using.
 A list of those which affect the efficacy of these treatments and vice versa can be found in the patient information leaflet of each product.
 Always tell your doctor if you are using other medications during consultation, so that they can advise the best possible course of treatment.

 What’s the difference between the medications?

 All of the medicines we sell for the treatment of herpes contain an antiviral agent, and perform a similar action.
-Some, such as Famvir, are geared more towards the treatment of genital herpes; whereas others, such as Zovirax, treat numerous types of herpes infections, including genital herpes, cold sores, and even herpes zoster (shingles).
-The two examples given above are available as tablets, whereas Aciclovir is also available as a cream and an orodispersible tablet.
+Some may also be adept at treating different types or strains of herpes infections, including cold sores, and even herpes zoster (shingles).
+Valtrex, Famvir and Valaciclovir are available as tablets, whereas Aciclovir is also available as a cream and an orodispersible tablet.